BrandonKi/ARCANE/README.md

 ### Symbol table construction
 - A table stores the names and addresses of all variables, constants and arrays.
 - Variables are checked to make sure they have been declared and to determine the data types used.

 ### Syntax analysis
 - Tokens are checked to see if they match the syntax of the programming language.
 - If syntax errors are found, error messages are produced.

 ### Semantic analysis
 - Variables are checked to make sure they have been correctly declared and contain the correct data type.
 - Operations are checked to ensure that they are appropriate for the type of variable being used.

 ### Bytecode generation
 - Bytecode code is generated in this stage.

 ### Optimization
-- Code optimization makes the program more efficient so it runs faster and uses fewer resources.
+- Code optimization makes the program run faster.

 ### RESOURCES FOR LATER